openearth/xbeach-docs/docs/xbeach_manual.rst

 You can work on the following assignments:

 #.
-Go to the folder “Examples\\DelflandStorm” and double click the file
+Go to the folder âExamples\\DelflandStormâ and double click the file
-   “run\_model.bat”.
+   ârun\_model.batâ.
 The simulation will start.
 The model will run for a few minutes, but in the meantime you can already work on question 2 to 5.